 When you scroll down, you’ll find other useful information such as:

 - Referring domains and pages pointing to your website

 - CTLDs (Country Top Level Domains) distribution

 Site Explorer is a great way to start using Ahrefs as it presents a quick analysis of your site.
 To unleash the true potential of Site Explorer, however, you’ll need to use other features discussed here below.

-This is where the fun begins.
+This is where the real fun begins.
 From Site Explorer, you can access a report that lists all the sites linking to your target website or URL.
-You can filter down this data by Link Type (DoFollow, NoFollow, Redirect, etc.), Platforms (Blogs, Wiki, Comment Systems, etc.) and Languages.
+You can filter down this data by Link Type (DoFollow, NoFollow, Redirect, etc.), Platforms (Blogs, Wiki, Comment Systems, etc.), and Languages.